 Moving Away from VMware?
 Keep Your Options Open

-Don’t let Broadcom’s timelines force you into trading your VMware® perpetual licenses before you’re ready.
+Don’t let Broadcom’s timelines force you into moving to subscription support before you’re ready.

-Tens of thousands of customers are reportedly considering fully or partially moving away from VMware after Broadcom announced plans to lock its product portfolio behind two subscription-based bundles, canceling perpetual license support and sales in the process.
-While a small percentage of companies might know their next steps and what they need to do to achieve them, it’s fair to assume the majority are unsure about the process they’ll follow or how they will go about implementing changes.
+Tens of thousands of customers have been looking to fully or partially move away from VMware since Broadcom announced plans to lock its product portfolio behind two subscription-based bundles back in 2023, canceling perpetual license support and sales in the process.
+While a small percentage of companies might know their next steps and what they need to do to achieve them, many are still unsure about the process they’ll follow or how they will go about implementing changes.

 It’s important to develop a plan as soon as possible, even if you’re thinking about moving some or all your current perpetual license workloads to a corresponding bundle.
 Here are a few points to consider when deciding what comes next for your virtualized components and their software.

-By exchanging perpetual licenses for a subscription-based VMware bundle, you do get the benefit of ongoing support and updates.
-But unless you’re among VMware’s 2,000 top customers, there’s a good chance your overall costs will see a significant uptick (300% or more, by some reports), and you’ll end up paying a repeated subscription charge instead of moving on with your perpetual, paid-for licenses.
+By moving to a subscription-based VMware bundle, you do get the benefit of ongoing support and updates.
+But unless you’re among VMware’s 2,000 top customers, there’s a good chance your overall costs will see a significant uptick (up to 1,500% in some cases, according to reports), and you’ll end up paying a repeated subscription charge instead of moving on with your perpetual, paid-for licenses.

 Moreover, Broadcom is known for “milking” its newly acquired customers when it buys into new companies.
 Moving dependent customers onto a recurring payment scheme will allow the new VMware owner to increase prices again as it sees fit – a move that would be consistent with Broadcom’s stated goal of increasing the platform’s revenue by billions over the next three years.